Skip to main content

 Angleton is about 46 miles from Houston, 31 miles from League City, and 34 miles from Pearland.
 This position makes it accessible to service providers from across the region while maintaining more affordable pricing than closer-in suburbs.
 The steady population growth (over 3% annually) means continued demand for septic services and a competitive market for homeowners seeking quotes.

-Most Angleton homeowners pay $255-$350 for standard 1,000-gallon tank pumping, with emergency service running $450-$700.
+Most Angleton homeowners pay $250-$400 for standard septic pumping, with 1,000-gallon tanks averaging around $300.

 Service Angleton Price Range